vandanue/ADG-1/Notes/5_noise_attenuation.md

 Seismic data is packed with all kinds of noise.
 To clean things up, we use signal enhancement tools both before stacking (prestack) and after stacking (post-stack) the Common Midpoint (CMP) gathers.
 In these notes, we'll break down how to reduce noise from sesimic data using band-pass filtering, f-k filtering, and deconvolution.
 We'll also compare when you switch up the order: “gain then filter” vs. “filter then gain.”

 ## Band-pass Filter
 A band-pass filter is a frequency-domain filter that works by multiplying the amplitude spectrum of an input trace with a filter operator.
 In Seismic Unix, the `sufilter` command is used for this process.
 It performs zero-phase frequency filtering, meaning the signal’s phase is preserved while its unwanted frequencies are removed.
 The zero-phase, band-limited wavelet used in the band-pass filter acts as the *filter operator*, shaping the signal to highlight the desired frequency range.
 In a simple term, band-pass filter is like a vibe check for your seismic data.
 It only keeps the frequencies that “fit the vibe” and removes the rest.

+The practical aspects is explained in Yilmaz, O. (2001).
+The goal is to pass a certain bandwidth with little or no modification, and to largely suppress the remaining part of the spectrum as much as practical.
+At first, it appears that this goal can be met by defining the desired amplitude spectrum for the filter operator as follows:

+$$
+A(f) =
+\begin{cases}
+1, & f_1 < f < f_2; \\
+0, & \text{otherwise,}
+\end{cases}
+$$

 Now, let’s get into how this is actually done using the `sufilter` command in Seismic Unix.

 ```bash
 #!/bin/sh